Beshbarmak

-Beshbarmak (бешбармак; бишбармаҡ; lit. 'five fingers') is a dish in Central Asian cuisine.
-It is also known as naryn in Xinjiang, Uzbekistan, Kyrgyzstan and Kazakhstan, as turama in Karakalpakstan and Dagestan, as dograma in Turkmenistan, and as kullama in Bashkortostan and Tatarstan.
+Beshbarmak (бешбармак; бишбармаҡ; lit. 'five fingers') is a meat, noodles, and onion broth dish in Central Asian cuisine.
+It is also known as naryn in Xinjiang, Uzbekistan, Kyrgyzstan and Kazakhstan, as turama in Karakalpakstan and Dagestan, as dograma in Turkmenistan, and as bişbarmaq or qullama in Bashkortostan and Tatarstan.

 Beshbarmak, which means "five fingers" in Turkic languages, refers to the traditional practice of eating the dish with one's hands.
 This name is believed to have emerged later, especially after Russian cultural and ethnographic observations of the nomadic peoples of Central Asia.
 Another name for beshbarmak in Kyrgyz is tuuralgan et, which means crumbled or chopped meat.

 Beshbarmak is usually made from finely chopped boiled meat, mixed with dough (typically egg noodles) and chyk, an onion sauce.
 It is typically served on large communal platters, shared between several people, after shorpo, a first course of mutton broth served in bowls called kese.
 It is also followed by a broth called ak-serke (shorpo mixed with kymyz or ayran), which is thought to help with settling the stomach.
 Festive beshbarmak can be cooked together with qazı and chuchuk.

 Historical background

 The cuisine of Central Asia developed within the constraints of a nomadic life, when people were completely reliant on their animals.
 This is reflected in Central Asian dishes, which are rich in meat and dairy products.

 The construction of beshbarmak as a national dish dates to the Soviet literature having inherited the nomadic and "settler" dichotomy from the Russian Empire.
-Two books were foundational in the formation of the national cuisines of Central Asian peoples: Kniga o vkusnoi i zdorovoi pishche (The Book of Tasty and Healthy Food) and Natsional’nyie kukhni nashikh narodov (National cuisines of our peoples).
+Two books were foundational in the formation of the national cuisines of Central Asian peoples: Kniga o vkusnoi i zdorovoi pishche (The Book of Tasty and Healthy Food) and Natsional’nyie kukhni nashikh narodov (The Ethnic Cuisines of our Peoples) by William Pokhlyobkin.